 It seems Poppy was named after his grandfather, Ervin Alonzo DRAKE.
 I used to think Poppy’s name was Alonzo Ervin since he was sometimes called Poppy Lon but I’ve since come to think his name really is Ervin Alonzo and he was, perhaps, called Poppy or Lon to distinguish him from his grandfather.
 Poppy Lon was born in 1875 in McDonald County, Missouri, to William and Hester Ann Eglentine (MITCHELL) DRAKE.
 He was the first of 10 siblings.
 It was a known fact that back in the day the DRAKE’s liked to drink and fight.
 If you want to know just how rough some of them were, take a look at my series about his brother, “Red”, starting with part one.
 It’s quite a story!

-Poppy Makes a Comeback and mentioned him here Live by the Sword, Die by the Sword, Part 4- The Finale.
+I’ve written about Ervin, or Poppy Lon, here: Poppy Makes a Comebackand mentioned him here Live by the Sword, Die by the Sword, Part 4- The Finale.
+Today I’m going to highlight the most recent released census that includes Poppy.

 Screenshot from Ancestry.